 Supporting information is required with all applications as follows:

-- certified copies of your educational qualifications (transcripts)
+Please provide certified copies of your academic transcripts.

 If you've previously undertaken study overseas, please review our list of equivalent qualifications.

 Please note: international students should refer to the General Admission Requirements page for information regarding entry requirements.

 Students who have passed appropriate units towards the Graduate Diploma in Visual Communication, may apply to undertake the Master of Visual Communication with full credit.

 Students who have passed appropriate units towards the Graduate Diploma in Visual Communication will be entitled to transfer to the Graduate Certificate, Graduate Diploma and Master of Fine Art and Design.
 Credit applications will be considered subject to the entry conditions and specialist requirements within the other courses.

 Credit may be given, at the discretion of the Faculty, for achievements by students in other awards and professional practice areas at equivalent level.Students who have passed appropriate units towards the Graduate Certificate, Graduate Diploma and Master of Fine Art and Design, and Graduate Certificate and Master of Visual Communication will be entitled to transfer to the Graduate Diploma in Visual Communication with full equivalent credit.

 Annual Course Cost

 Fees for domestic students are based on individual unit selections.
 Please refer to the fees section of each unit description to work out an indicative annual cost.

 International students should refer to the International Students course fees page to get an indicative course cost.